-Greg called to the Bar in 2001 after 15 years as a solicitor and partner in private practice.
+Greg called to the Bar in 2001 after 15 years as a solicitor and, latterly a partner in private practice.
 Accordingly, he has an excellent understanding of the needs of both solicitors and clients.
 He is user-friendly, commercially minded.
 In his family business, sourcing and selling wines, he puts to good effect his knowledge of licensing law to compliment his WSET 1 and WSET2 industry qualifications.

 Greg’s civil practice covers the fields of commercial, property, licensing/regulatory and personal injury.
 He has utilised his Diploma in Forensic Medicine to appear in many Fatal Accident Inquiries.

 Cases in which Greg has appeared include: